Types of Massage Therapy

 The following is a list of some of the main benefits of massage which is very similar to the benefits you receive from using the Chi Machine.

-- Relaxes the body and muscles.
+- Relaxes the body and muscles, which is comparable to the Chi Machine.

 - Helps in relieving stress.